Introduction

 - Midsommar: The contrast of bright, pastoral visuals with disturbing rituals adds a layer of horror that lingers long after the credits roll.
 Ari Aster’s ability to create horror in broad daylight is both fascinating and unsettling.

-📌 Don’t forget to save the blog for later, pin any of images in the post!
+📌 Don’t forget to bookmark this blog for later and pin those images in the article!
+You never know when you might need them.